Procedure for Receiving Transfer Credit

 - A laboratory schedule and syllabus, indicating at a minimum the number of laboratory meetings, the length of the meetings, the titles of the experiments, and the nature and number of the writing assignments (lab reports).

-(3) Bring both the course materials and the pre-approval form to the faculty member designated by the chair for the course you plan to take (see list below).
-The faculty member will look at the materials you have brought, and make a TENTATIVE assessment about the suitability of the course.
-Signing of the pre-approval form is NOT a guarantee that the course will be eligible for Swarthmore credit, but rather an indication that the course is HIGHLY LIKELY to be eligible, based on the information available at the time.
+The faculty member will look at the materials you have brought, and make a tentative assessment about the suitability of the course.
+Signing of the pre-approval form is not a guarantee that the course will be eligible for Swarthmore credit, but rather an indication that the course is highly likely to be eligible, based on the information available at the time.
 If the course is deemed to be suitable, then you must finish the procedure for receiving Swarthmore credit after you have completed the course.

-Chem 22 (First Semester Organic Chemistry): Paul Rablen
+- Chem 22 (First Semester Organic Chemistry): Bob Paley

 After Taking the Course

-(5) You will need to bring your completed course materials back to the faculty member you consulted earlier for pre-approval.
-You should bring the actual lecture and laboratory syllabi used, your exams, your lab notebook, your lab reports, etc. You will also need to print out and fill out a final transfer credit approval form, which is linked here.
+- You will need to bring your completed course materials back to the faculty member you consulted earlier for pre-approval.
+You should bring the actual lecture and laboratory syllabi used, your exams, your lab notebook, your lab reports, etc. You will also need to print out and fill out a final transfer credit approval form. [pdf]

 The latter distinction makes some difference for students who wish to take a chemistry course at another campus and then take a subsequent course here at Swarthmore, or who wish to major or minor in Chemistry/Biochemistry.
 For instance, consider a student who wanted to take first semester organic chemistry (Chemistry 22) elsewhere, and then continue with second semester organic chemistry (Chemistry 32) at Swarthmore.
 This plan would be viable only if the course taken off campus qualified specifically for Chemistry 22 credit, rather than just "generic" chemistry credit.
 A course that only qualified in the "generic" sense would not adequately prepare a student to step into Chemistry 32.